Last Updated on

 Master in-demand data science skills that qualify you for rewarding jobs in the field.
 Enroll in the new Data Scientist Nanodegree program today!

 The role of Data Scientist has become vastly more important in recent years, as our connected world continues to produce a staggering volume of data that is immensely valuable, but also increasingly challenging to measure, analyze, and transform into actionable insight.
+If you are trying to learn data science, the field has never been more open.

 Skilled Data Scientists who are able to build machine learning models, run data pipelines, design experiments and recommendation engines, communicate effectively to stakeholders, and deploy data applications, are in high demand across industries as diverse as agriculture, conservation, education, finance, healthcare, social services, and transportation.